 Our Holistic Approach to Beating Addiction

 We help clients create a psychological shift in the way they think about their alcohol or drug use.
 They can no longer think that substance use is the solution to their problems, but is actually the cause of their life’s problems.
-Clients must come to accept they have a condition that means one single drink or use of a drug will lead to a loss of control.

 Those struggling with addiction often wrongly believe that they can handle just one drink or handle using drugs just a little bit.
 The thought that they can stop after just a few, that everything will be fine, leads to the decision to pick up that first drink or drug.